-Difficulty A hardy and easy to care for coral making it a great beginner coral.
+Difficulty Very easy to care for, a great beginner coral

 Aggressiveness This is not an aggressive species.
 They are a peaceful reef inhabitant and do not bother other corals that are placed in close proximity to it.

 Requires Low to moderate lighting levels.
-They are very sensitive to metal halides, lighting from these sources needs to be indirect.
+They are very sensitive to bright lighting, if lighting is strong make sure their light is indirect.
 T5's, Metal Halides, or LED's can all grow coral when the proper levels are provided.
 We recommend a 14-20K color spectrum for best coloration.

 A mature, well-fed live rock/reef environment is what is needed for your coral, along with some fish for organic matter production, and dissolved organics.
 When positioning the coral in the aquarium be sure that it is lying in a way so as not to collect debris on the surface.